Anarchism in Argentina: More recent developments

 The FACA became the Argentine Libertarian Federation (FLA) in 1955, but like its predecessor organization was never able to gain a mass following.
 In 1985, the FLA replaced its newspaper Acción Libertaria with a new political journal called El Libertario.

 The Rosario-based Columna Libertaria Joaquin Penina celebrated May Day in 2008.

+In 2010, the Anarchist-Communist Federation of Argentina (FACA) was established by 3 groups: the Columna Libertaria Joaquin Penina from Rosario, the Columna Libertaria Errico Malatesta from the city of Buenos Aires, and the Columna Libertaria Buenaventura Durruti from the west of the Greater Buenos Aires.
+Its main fronts of public social struggles were the unionized and the unemployed worker movements.
+Its ideology was revolutionary socialist and specifism.
+Although it shares the name with an anarchist organization from the 1930s, it's not considered as a continuation of it.
+Its public appearances emphasize the comeback of a "committed social anarchism."